albar965/littlenavmap-manual/src/en/SCENERY.rst

 -  ``Close``: Keep all settings and changes in the dialog and close it without loading anything.

-This dialog will also show a hint if folders are excluded or included in loading.
+This dialog will also show a hint if directories are excluded or included in loading.
 This helps to avoid issues by unintended directory exclusions.

 **FSX and Prepar3D:** The base path and the ``scenery.cfg`` path will be